 Electric current ignites the propellant which forces the chemical, halogen fluoride or bromide trifluoride, through the reaction section which heats the chemical and forces it out the jets.
 The tool also contains pressure-actuated slips to prevent a vertical movement of the tool up the hole and ensure a successful cut.

 The chemical cutting tool may also be explained as producing a series of perforations around the periphery of the pipe.
-The reaction of the chemical produces harmless salts which do not damage the adjacent casing.
-The products of the chemical reaction are harmless and are rapidly dissipated in the well fluid.
+The chemical reaction produces harmless salts that do not damage the adjacent casing.
+The chemical reaction products are harmless and rapidly dissipated in the well fluid.

 The chemical cutter will not operate successfully in the dry pipe and requires at least one hundred feet of fluid above the tool when a cut is made.
-Since it is not necessary to apply drilling torque to the pipe when chemically cutting as compared with the string shot back-off, it is a safer process for rig personnel.
+Since it is unnecessary to apply drilling torque to the pipe when chemically cutting compared to the string shot back-off, it is a safer process for rig personnel.